oneseedfruit/UTMSPACE_2018-2019-sem2_SCSJ1013_Programming_Techniques_I/assignment_02/README.md

 // 8.
 Assign number to largest.
 // 9.
 If smallest is greater than number, go to the next step, otherwise go to step 11.
 // 10.
 Assign number to smallest.
 // 11.
-Assign inputCount + 1 back to inputCount itself.
+Assign input_count + 1 back to input_count itself.
 // 12.
 Go back to step 5.
 // 13.
-If inputCount is greater than or equal to 2 and largest subtracted by smallest
+If input_count is greater than or equal to 2 and largest subtracted by smallest
 //     is greater than 0.001, go to the next step, otherwise go to step 17.
 // 14.
 Write largest to output.
 // 15.
 Write smallest to output.